AnaZonia/forest_regrowth/README.md

 ## 3_grids
 To ensure proper spatial coverage while sparing compute time, we sample one pixel per 100km² grid cell to fit the model.

+To ensure the proper assignment of biomass data uncertainty to each secondary forest age pixel, we create a grid including only age pixels (30m) that are completely included in biomass pixels (100m).

 For final predictions, to ensure local specificity, we extract one pixel per 1km².

 Also, for final carbon accumulation predictions, we select 10 points per cell in the Bezerra et al. 2022 dataset of future land use change conditions.